 An Individual Approach

 These are just a few solutions that provide safe, rapid relief for my clients.
-The most sustainable, long-term approach to allergies is to focus on healing the immune system and that is best done on an individual basis.
+The most sustainable, long-term approach to allergies is to focus on healing the immune system, and that is best done individually.